playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 Even if the two objects contain slightly different values.
 The "shape" of an object is defined by:

-1. The names of properties
+1. The names of the properties
 2. The types of data being stored in each property
 3. The number of properties